adrianmuino/IoT-Data-Simulator/README.md

 Graphical User Interface application that allows users to simulate a real-world scenario where IoT big data is gathered from 1000 user homes.
 The user then has the ability to perform data visualization, and save the data generated into a file.

 ## Installation
 Before running this application you need to have installed several packages along with python3.
-To install the required dependencies run the following commands in your Terminal/Command Line Prompt:
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the required dependencies.
+Run the following commands in your Terminal/Command Line Prompt:
 ```bash
 pip install wxPython
 pip install faker